Cover: Gin, Turpentine, Pennyroyal, Rue by Christine Higdon, ECW Press

 $13.99

 Morag is pregnant; she loves her husband.
 Georgina can’t bear hers and dreams of getting an education.
 Harriet-Jean, still at home with her opium-addicted mother, is in love with a woman.
 Isla’s pregnant too — and in love with her sister’s husband.
-Only one soul knows about Isla’s pregnancy, and it isn’t the father.
-When Isla resorts to a back-street abortion and nearly dies, Llewellyn becomes hellbent on revenge.
-But can revenge lead to anything but disaster for a man like Llew — a policeman tangled up in running rum to Prohibition America?
+Only one soul knows about Isla’s pregnancy, and it isn’t the father?
+When Isla resorts to a back-alley abortion and nearly dies, Llewellyn becomes hellbent on revenge, but against whom and to what end?
+What will it change for Isla and her sisters?
+For women?
+And where can revenge lead for a man like Llew, a police detective tangled up in running rum to Prohibition America?

 Check availability at your local Canadian independent bookstore: